-Marriage would seem wonderfully endearing to the single particular person who has never ever married, and perhaps to the divorced particular person who hankers for something to arrest their longing for companionship or sexual release, but marriage for practically all of us is very a challenging work at times.
+Marriage seems wonderfully endearing to the single particular person who has by no means married, and maybe to the divorced person who hankers for something to arrest their longing for companionship or sexual release, but marriage for almost all of us is really a tough operate at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is both a excellent and a bad issue.
+We carry so significantly of ourselves into our marriages – which is the two a very good and a undesirable factor.

-We bring in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not invest too much funds, not look for to management us, that they will want to spend time with us.
-We also bring in expectations of what our partners need to carry to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not devote also much income, not seek out to handle us, that they will want to devote time with us.
+We also deliver in expectations of what our partners must bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.

 Your husband needs someone to talk to but you do not realize it.
 On other occasions he may want to have sex with you, not as an outlet for his stress, but to genuinely express his love for you, but again, you are not up to it.